kunaakos/PizzaPhone/README.md

 ####**Work in progress.**

+It's PizzaPhone because I had no idea what to call this, but had to come up with a name.
+A photo of a pizza somehow ended up decorating the phone dial, and that inspired the name.
+NO PIZZA INCLUDED.
+Sorry.

 Vintage **rotary phone** converted to a speaking **alarm clock**.
 Acts and feels like a ["wake-up call"/"morning call" service](http://en.wikipedia.org/wiki/Wake-up_call_%28service%29) : pick up the receiver, listen to a robot voice, dial in your settings, hang up, get a call when it's time to wake up.
 Clumsier and less reliable than any mobile phone in existence.

 ##Hardware